oneblink/forms/docs/css-selectors.md

 APIs already allow.
 That said, there are use cases that require manipulating DOM elements and / or styles, so we provide the following selectors...

+## BlinkMobile namespace

+All BlinkMobile default classes use the BEM syntax and are prefixed with `bm-`

 ## Forms / Records

+- `.bm-form` Any form element.
+This includes the main form, and any sub forms included in a sub form element.
+It is important to note that there is a difference between subform _fields_ and subform _forms_.
+Please see the section below on fields for more information

 - `[data-form=NAME]` where "NAME" is the unique name of the form definition